 Pro Tip: You get much more out of your hikes, if you travel with a biology student!
 They tend to spot things you wouldn’t even notice otherwise.
 (And they could probably add the name of this plant here in this caption.)

-Many of the trails were closed because of recent landslides.
+Many of the trails were closed in December because of recent landslides.

 The Taroko Gorge is not kept in a completely natural state.
 This digger was probably fixing some landslide damage.
 (Although it looked like it was just moving rocks around without any clear vision.)